abhinandan100/Residential-Load-Rangpo-Sikkim/README.md

 # Residential-Load-Sikkim
-The repository contains the files used for generation of load data by RAMP for importing to HOMER PRO
+The repository contains the RAMP file codes  used for generation of load data  for the purpose of importing to HOMER PRO